modal.App

 secrets: Sequence[_Secret] = [], # default secrets for all functions

-volumes: Dict[Union[str, PurePosixPath], _Volume] = {}, # default volumes for all functions
+volumes: dict[Union[str, PurePosixPath], _Volume] = {}, # default volumes for all functions

 ) -> None: